 ELIGIBILITY: Eligibility for the award is reserved exclusively for seniors attending a public high school in California and planning to attend a community college or four-year university upon graduation.

 DISCLAIMER: CAAASA and F3 do not assume responsibility for lost, late, misdirected, and illegible entries, all of which will be disqualified.

 SUBMISSION PERIOD IS NOW CLOSED.

-The three winners of the Education For All Contest will each be awarded a $1000 education award.
-Eligibility is reserved exclusively for high school juniors and seniors.
+The five winners of the Education For All Contest will each be awarded a $1000 education award.
+Eligibility is reserved exclusively for high school seniors.

 In addition to submitting their photograph, student artists must include a statement of 200 words or less describing how their submission speaks to the messages of diversity, collaboration and/or achievement in an educational setting.

 F3 will forward entries to judges selected by CAAASA for assessment.
-Photo submissions will be assessed on originality, technical excellence, composition, overall impact, and artistic merit.
+Photo submissions will be judged on originality, technical excellence, composition, overall impact, and artistic merit.

 Photographs must be original, not in the public domain, factually accurate, and must not infringe or violate any law or the legal or equitable right of any person or entity, nor contain material that infringes or violates any personal property rights of others or that constitutes defamation, invasion of privacy, an infringement of the intellectual property rights of any third person, or is otherwise unlawful.
 By submitting an application packet, each student acknowledges his or her understanding of and compliance with these rules.
 CAAASA and F3 reserve the right to disqualify any entry deemed inappropriate for publication, at their discretion.